Cosmetics Testing on Animals

 People trust that the cosmetics and personal care products that they purchase are safe for all their family members, including their companion animals, but object to the use of animals in toxicity testing to assess the safety of these products and their ingredients.
 Polls have shown that most consumers would prefer to use products from companies that do not test on animals.
-And innovative alternative testing methods are now available that are more humane, faster, less expensive and better able to predict how these products will affect people.
-Despite this, the use of animals to test the safety of cosmetics continues in the U.S. and throughout the world.
+And innovative alternative cosmetics testing methods are now available that are more humane, faster, less expensive and better able to predict how these products will affect people.
+Despite this, the practice of cosmetics testing on animals for safety purposes continues in the U.S. and throughout the world.

 Cosmetics—typically defined as products that are intended to be applied or introduced into the human body for the purposes of cleansing or beautification—are, for the most part, not required to undergo animal testing in the U.S. There are exceptions, including hair dyes, certain cleaning products and anti-bacterial soaps.
 However, companies are still legally responsible for ensuring the safety of their ingredients and finished products before they come to market.

-Animal testing for cosmetics was instituted in the 1940s in response to serious injuries suffered by people who were exposed to unsafe beauty products.
+The use of animals for cosmetics testing was instituted in the 1940s in response to serious injuries suffered by people who were exposed to unsafe beauty products.
 Today, many companies actually have no need to test, as their formularies rely upon ingredients that are classified as “generally recognized as safe.”
 Testing for these ingredients may have been conducted on animals at one time, but is not done so currently.
 Regardless, some companies continue to do animal testing as a kind of legal protection against a lawsuit if a product harms a person.
 They may use the animal tests as evidence that they used “due diligence” in conducting safety testing.

-Another reason animal testing may take place is that a company may be testing new chemical compounds, or testing compounds on a sensitive population such as children or the elderly, to determine whether the substances will cause an allergic reaction if applied to skin, or whether they cause irritation or corrosion of the skin or eyes.
+Another reason that cosmetics testing may take place using animals is that a company may be testing new chemical compounds, or testing compounds on a sensitive population such as children or the elderly, to determine whether the substances will cause an allergic reaction if applied to skin, or whether they cause irritation or corrosion of the skin or eyes.

 How NAVS Helps